2019 Great New England

 Day 1, Sat, July 13 – Visit Russ and Ann

-By doing the first part of the trip with Russ and Ann, the start date is going to be up to them.
+By doing the first part of the trip with Russ and Ann, the start date is going to be up to them (July 13).
 Fly up a few days early to visit with them.
 Going then would maybe make it easier for another possible trip to the Maine Mineral and Gem Museum on Monday.
-I’m looking forward to that – besides the pleasure of seeing Ann and Russ.
+I’m looking forward to that – besides the great pleasure of seeing Ann and Russ.

 Arrive in Boston about 3:05 and take the Logan Express shuttle to Framingham with Russ picking me up there about 4:15, and going on to Mendon for a few days.

 Day 2-3, Sun-Mon, July 14-15 – Russ and Ann

-Have Monday – Wednesday nights with Ann and Russ, with either Tuesday or Wednesday for the drive up to the Maine Mineral and Gem Museum (but that is NOT "required.")
+Have Friday-Monday nights with Ann and Russ, with Monday for the possible drive up to the Maine Mineral and Gem Museum (but that is NOT "required.")

 Day 4, Tue, July 16 – Transfer to Boston – Pre-Cruise Night